YH1d3k12/JavaScript-Skills-Showcase/README.md

 # Senac_Exercises
 This is a repository containing exercises from the 'Jovem Programador' developer course at Senac.

-Use the following command to start the application
+Use the following command to start the application: npm start

-npm start